GNAR1ZARD/cyberjutsu/_posts/2024-08-08-Buffer-Overflow.md

 ## Introduction to Buffer Overflow

 Buffer overflow vulnerabilities occur when an application writes more data to a buffer than it can hold.
-This guide covers the basics of buffer overflow, identifying vulnerable programs, crafting exploits, and advanced techniques for effective exploitation.
+This guide covers the basics of buffer overflow, identifying vulnerable programs, crafting exploits, and advanced techniques for effective exploitation, with practical examples and step-by-step instructions.

 ### What is Buffer Overflow?